raghavbali/boolean-retrieval-system/README_1.1.txt

 bin/HierarchicalClustering.sh :
 	- This script file has been added to perform clustering based on FIHC algorithm.
 The above changes have been done specifically for this.
-The FIHC source and implementation can be found at :
+The FIHC source and implementation can be found in the/cluster directory.